alangalvino/.emacs.d-deprecated/README.md

 ### Configure

-Use Makefile config method to setup a script to open Emacs macOS Application from terminal
+Use Makefile "config" method to setup a script which opens Emacs macOS Application from terminal

 ```
 make config